lucaskmpz/agenda-crud/README.md

 # CRUD Agenda Application

-**Overview:**

-The CRUD Agenda Application is a simple web application that enables users to manage their contacts.
+The CRUD Agenda Application is a simple web application that allows users to manage their contacts.
 Users can sign up, log in, add, edit, and delete contacts.
-This README provides an overview of the application, lists the technologies used, outlines prerequisites, provides setup instructions, and explains how the application works.
+This README provides an overview of the application, the technologies used, prerequisites to run it, setup instructions, and how it works.

-**Technologies Used:**
+## Technologies Used

+The CRUD Agenda Application is built using the following technologies and frameworks:

 - Node.js
 - Express.js